Adding an Output Interface to a Digital Timer

 Incidentally, you’re on your own when you modify a manufactured electronic device such as this timer!
 Any warranty may be voided.
 And you must exercise caution to avoid damaging the timer’s internal circuitry.
 You must also use caution and follow appropriate safety requirements should you use the modified timer to control line-powered devices.

 Interface Applications.
 You can use the modified timer to control a dark room enlarger, outdoor lighting, battery chargers, appliances, radios, and television sets.
 For best results, install the interface and relay on a small board and mount it adjacent to a 9-volt battery holder in a suitable enclosure.
-Provide
+Provide suitable plugs and jacks for connecting the timer to the interface and the interface to the device being controlled.

 The timer can be clipped to a suitable shoulder or extension on the interface enclosure.
 Alternatively, you can use adhesive-backed squares of hook and loop fasteners.
 This will allow you to remove the timer when it’s not being used to control the interface.